6 Gifts to Give to a Friend Who is Grieving

-When tragedy and sadness strikes, everyone wants to help with some helpful gifts for a grieving family.
+When tragedy and sadness strike someone you know, everyone wants to help by providing care and gifts for a grieving family.
 Frozen lasagna and homemade cookies are great, but what happens after the meals are eaten?
-Where do you turn when everyone goes back to their daily lives?
-What can you do if you see a friend hurting, and you want to let them know you care, above and beyond treats and time?
+Where can someone in distress turn when everyone goes back to their daily lives?
+If you see a friend hurting, and you want to let them know you care, above and beyond treats and time, maybe gifting them something special is the perfect solution.

 READ MORE: How To Help A Grieving Friend